smartupio/localstack-spring-boot/README.md

 ```

 The *localstack.enabled* config is mandatory, you must specify this.

+If *localstack.auto-start* config is true, then localstack the localstack docker image will be managed
+by the plugin, otherwise it's the responsibility of the user to download, start and stop container.

 The services that are going to be used must be specified, otherwise they won't be enabled.

 **Note:**